GeorgeHoneywood/george.honeywood.org.uk/content/cv/index.typ

     #name[Royal Holloway Physics Dept.]
     #term[Oct 2019 --- Jul 2021][Egham, Surrey]

-    - Migrated from legacy Nagios monitoring system to Icinga to ensure service continuity.
-This included setting up Icinga Director, which allows new hosts to be added through a web interface.
+    - Helped with migration from legacy Nagios monitoring system to Icinga, to ensure service continuity.
     - Installed & imaged rack mounted servers for use within a Hadoop compute cluster.

     _References available on request._